Tytan-Codes/Better-Day/README.md

 # How to install.

-## I have added chatGPT to the script!!!
-If you would like to use it run: wsl nano +179 main.py
+### I have added chatGPT to the script!
+If you would like to use it run: __wsl nano +179 main.py__ You must put your openAI API key where it says "YOUR openAI API KEY HERE"
 ### Must have winget installed for script to work.
 This script is sadly for windows only.
 Working on getting it cross platform.